tnordloh/testing_your_legacy/README.md

 end
 ```

-**As you go, think about the bigger picture.
-The 'login' method could be useful in many places.
-If you find yourself needing it elsewhere, push it up into 'test/test_helper.rb', to make it available in other tests, such as model and controller tests.**
+**The 'login' method could be useful in many places.
+If you find yourself needing it elsewhere, push it up into 'test/test_helper.rb', to make it available in your model/view/controller tests.**

 cleaned up test:
 ```ruby